 5.3.5.
-If it is a child's third missing episode in 28 days or the number of hours a child has been missing exceeds locally agreed thresholds then a multi-agency strategy meeting must be held.
+If it is a child's third missing episode in 28 days or the number of hours a child has been missing exceeds locally agreed thresholds then a multi-agency missing strategy meeting must be held.
 The period of time for which a child is missing, before a strategy meeting is convened, should not exceed 72 hours.
+If a missing child has a multi agency core group meeting, this meeting is appropriate to serve as the multi agency missing strategy meeting and should be held within 2 working days of when the trigger is met.
 If the child is still missing, the strategy meeting will consider what plans need to be put in place for their return.
 If there are concerns of significant harm from any single missing episode, Child Protection procedures need to be instigated.